-Over the past 7 years as a leadership speaker, I've delivered hundreds of talks across the world at corporations, trade shows and at universities.
+Over the past 7 years, I've delivered hundreds of talks across the world at corporations, conferences, trade shows and universities.

 Much of structure that I use and that I recommend to others to use is rooted in strong journalistic storytelling principles.
 These are core principles that I learned studying at the Columbia University Graduate School of Journalism and working in the television industry in New York City for over 10 years as a correspondent and producer.